 Create a Better World!

-The School for Global Leaders is on its way to become an Authorized International Baccalaureate (IB) Middle School
+The School for Global Leaders is an Authorized International Baccalaureate (IB) Middle School

 What is IB?